 But isn’t that what it is to abide in Christ?
 To dwell in Him where I am right now—imperfect person, imperfect circumstances, imperfect life?
 I live messy.
 But what if I live messy in Him?

-As I’ve led Bible studies, I’ve often asked what we can do to abide in Him.
+How do we abide in Christ?
 We tend to come up with the standard answers: spend time in His word, obey Him, pray, and fellowship with other believers.
 And those are all good and true.
 But for years I think I’ve been missing a key element to abiding.
 What really brings all those things together is trust.

 And I In him…

 Oh, I’m so thankful for this second phrase.
 He continues, remains, dwells in me.
 I am not left alone to power through this on my own.

 You see, this passage on abiding is nestled in a time of sweet fellowship between Jesus and His disciples.
 Jesus is preparing them for the fact that He is about to leave them physically.
 He is about to die on the cross.
 And although He will rise again three days later, He won’t be with them in the same way He has been—literally walking though life with them, teaching them, encouraging them, and training them.